DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 With the shortened version, DASS 21 scoring is quite similar.
 Once again, the response form and score sheet can be found here for manual collection and calculation - http://www2.psy.unsw.edu.au/dass/down.htm

-The Driven Resilience App will automatically calculate and display results for each scale, both as a numerical score and as well as in a visual format, alongside a score and description of each related subscale.
-This will provide an initial reflection as the current state of the participant within the scales of depression, anxiety and stress.
-This DASS interpretation provide additional guidance on interpreting scores achieved by the participant.
+The Driven Resilience App will automatically calculate and display results for each scale both as a numerical score and in a visual format, alongside a score and description of each related subscale.
+This will provide an initial reflection on the current state of the participant within the scales of depression, anxiety and stress.
+The following interpretation provides additional guidance on interpreting scores.

 What do DASS scores mean?

-The classification of severity of each scale is here an indication of severity of the symptoms.
-Keep in mind that these scores, even at an ‘extremely severe’ level is still not a diagnosis of each measure, as an actual diagnosis will need to be made by a professional separately.
-These scores merely inform of the severity of symptoms experienced.
+The classification of each scale is an indication of severity of the symptoms.
+Keep in mind that these scores (even at an ‘extremely severe’ level) are not a diagnosis of each measure.
+An actual diagnosis will need to be made by a professional separately.
+These scores merely inform of the severity of symptoms currently experienced.

 Notice that the range within each description is different between each scale.
 These descriptions have been given based on the population means as found by Lovibond and Lovibond.37

-Therefore, someone that scores in the Mild range still has more symptom than the general population, even though the symptoms themselves are not severe.
+Therefore, someone that scores in the Mild range still has more symptoms than the general population, even though the symptoms themselves are not severe.

 Within Driven’s DASS report, a further explanation of the score and each subscale is provided to assist with understanding symptomology.